abhisarxverma/Books/Fluent_Python/Chpater2-An_array_of_sequences.md

 ## **List Comprehension and Generator Expressions**

 > *Python programmers use cool words for - List Comprehension - **listcomps** / Generator Expressions - **genexps***

+Genexps are more faster than the listcomps at least in some cases.